 Information about lead-based paint is distributed to all participants of housing rehabilitation programs across the entitlement.
 Horry County Community Development performs lead inspections for all housing units assisted with CDBG funds with a pre-1978 construction date.
-During the 2021-2022 program year, one (1) unit was identified to contain lead-based paint hazards and was remediated as a component of the owner-occupied housing rehabilitation program.
+During the 2023-2024 program year, three (3) units were identified to contain lead-based paint hazards and were remediated as a component of the owner-occupied housing rehabilitation program.
 The County also continues to support programs available through the SC Department of Health and Environmental Control (DHEC) to address the presence of lead in housing.